freeverseio/crypto-soccer/truffle/documentation/mappings.md

 Too bad that we basically 24-28 bits for it.
 Maybe the space can be reused for other things.

+# Changing strategy (443, 541, etc)

+We shall make further use of the space left in playerState ( 256 - 2 x 70 + 1 = 115 bit).
+If we limit to a max of 20 games per league, this leaves space for 5 bit chunks.
+So a player role may now be:
+    0 - undefined
+    1 - keeper
+    2 - defence
+    3 - mid
+    4 - attack
+    5... others (e.g. retired)

+So a when a player joins a league all such 20 chunks are set to undefined except for the last one.
+Say it is a midfielder.
+So the 20 chunks are 0...00002 If a user updates a player's role, say, at game five, to attack.
+It sets the chunks to 0....00322222.
+So, the Oracle/Challenger knows the role in every game.
+As always, this remains untouched until a new league starts, which is beyond the challenging period.

 ## Details of algorithm